-Traditional bank loans are probably the most common when starting to apply for loans.
+Traditional bank loans are probably the most common choices you'll explore when starting to apply for loans.
 However, just because they are one of the most common financing options doesn’t mean that it is the best fit for you and your company.
 Finding the right business loan company takes time and patience, so be prepared to shop around.
 Focus on lending options and companies that are best suited to your current needs.

 Be aware of the following items that a lender will look for in your business loan application: